Skybox-Technologies/css-fundamentals/presentation.md

 Once you have your template defined, your individual elements can be made to fill more than one cell with `col-span` and `row-span`, if desired.

-Alternatively, heat maps can be defined to automatically resize child elements based on where they belong in the heat map.
+Alternatively, area maps can be defined to automatically resize child elements based on where they belong in the area map.
 For instance:

 ```
 grid-template-areas: "header header header header"
                      "main main . sidebar"
                      "footer footer footer footer"
 ```
 This allows you to assign `grid-area` to child elements and have them snap to the boundaries you have defined - such as `grid-area: header`.
 Note that `.` means a dead zone, where nothing is supposed to be assigned.
-Also note that the above grid will not take effect without _also_ defining the template for the rows and cols as previously specified - as the `grid` wouldn't know inherently from the heat map how to size each area on its own.
+Also note that the above grid will not take effect without _also_ defining the template for the rows and cols as previously specified - as the `grid` wouldn't know inherently from the area map how to size each area on its own.

 In common with `flex`, `grid` shares `justify-content` and `align-items`.
 Both of these properties work conceptually the same, except `justify-content` applies within the boundaries of the cells and not on a row level.